paninski-lab/eks/README.md

 ## Installation

-First you'll have to install the `git` package in order to access the code on github.
+First you'll have to install the `git` package in order to access the code on GitHub.
 Follow the directions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for your specific OS.
 Then, in the command line, navigate to where you'd like to install the `eks` package and move